e-deng/portfolio-website--2-/README.md

 - Interactive project showcase with smooth transitions
 - Smooth scrolling navigation for seamless browsing
 - Dark/light mode toggle for user preference
-- Custom glitter cursor that follows your mouse
+- Smooth hover effects and transitions
 - Floating background elements for visual depth
 - Contact form with email integration and validation

 ## 🚀 Getting Started

-This portfolio is deployed on Vercel and can be accessed at: [https://portfolio-three-mu-40.vercel.app/](https://portfolio-three-mu-40.vercel.app/)
+This portfolio is deployed on CloudFlare.
+It can be access at: emendeng.me

 To run this project locally: